 Finally, any amount that would have been excluded as previously taxed income is taxable nevertheless if and to the extent that the distribution exceeds the shareholder's basis in his CFC shares.

-The important point to note from the application of these rules is that a U.S. shareholder may have a taxable distribution even if he or she has a previously taxed income account balance.
+The important point to note from the application of these rules is that a U.S. shareholder may have a taxable distribution even if they have a previously taxed income account balance.

 f.
 Ordering Rules